Nunkiii/sadira/README.md

 Qk/Sadira is aimed to be an ECMAScript(JS)/C++ scientific-oriented application framework running on Node.js servers and web-browsers.
 Its goal is to provide to existing data processing applications:

 * a JavaScript object data model based on templates,
-* an HTML graphical user interface engine,
+* an HTML graphical user interface toolkit,
 * a peer to peer, dialog based JavaScript communication system and binary protocol for data exchange,
 * serialization of objects in databases, files, web-storage.

 #Scope